Hapag-Lloyd chairman says Hamburg-Sued should join merger talks

-FRANKFURT Dec 26 The chairman of German shipping group Hapag-Lloyd said rival Hamburg-Sued should join merger talks between Hapag-Lloyd and Chile's Vapores .
+FRANKFURT The chairman of German shipping group Hapag-Lloyd HPLG.UL said rival Hamburg-Sued should join merger talks between Hapag-Lloyd and Chile's Vapores VAP.SN.

 "The three of us together would be stronger," Hamburger Abendblatt quoted Juergen Weber as saying in an excerpt from an article to be published on Friday.